 Preparing for a Baptism 3 simple steps...

-2 Meet up with the minister.
-After the thanksgiving, we’ll meet up to talk through the things you’ll say and do at the baptism - it’s great to invite godparents along if they’re available too!
+2 Baptism Preparation Evening.
+We'll invite you to an evening where you'll have the chance to talk through the things you'll say and do at the baptism service, think a bit about what baptism really means and meet other families - it's great to invite godparents along if they're available too!

 Frequently Asked Questions:

 Children can be baptised from birth, though once they are old enough to understand the Christian faith themselves, we'd invite them to a special preparation course.

 Can adults be baptised at Mottram Parish Church?

 Anybody who takes the promises seriously and lives within our parish (check at www.achurchnearyou.com if you're not sure) can be baptised in our church.
 If you live outside the parish please first contact your own local Church of England minister, as baptisms are usually conducted in your own parish church where you will be welcomed into your local worshipping community.

 Who can be a godparent?
 How many can we have?